 DB Group calculate and measure the regulatory and economic capital requirements for Operational Risk using the AMA methodology.
-DB Group's AMA capital calculation is based upon the Loss Distribution Approach.
+The AMA capital calculation is based upon the loss distribution approach.
 Gross losses from historical internal and external loss data (Operational Riskdata eXchange Association consortium data) and external scenarios from a public database (IBM OpData) complemented by internal scenario data are used to estimate the risk profile (i.e. a loss frequency and a loss severity distribution).
-DB Group Loss Distribution Approach model includes conservatism by recognising losses on events that arise over multiple years as single events in our historical loss profile.
+The loss distribution approach model includes conservatism by recognizing losses on events that arise over multiple years as single events in our historical loss profile.

-Within the Loss Distribution Approach model, the frequency and severity distributions are combined in a Monte Carlo simulation to generate potential losses over a one year time horizon.
+Within the loss contribution approach model, the frequency and severity distributions are combined in a Monte Carlo simulation to generate potential losses over a one year time horizon.
 Finally, the risk mitigating benefits of insurance are applied to each loss generated in the Monte Carlo simulation.
-Correlation and diversification benefits are applied to the net losses in a manner compatible with regulatory requirements to arrive at a net loss distribution at DB Group level, covering expected and unexpected losses.
+Correlation and diversification benefits are applied to the net losses in a manner compatible with regulatory requirements to arrive at a net loss distribution at Group level, covering expected and unexpected losses.
 Capital is then allocated to each of the business divisions after considering qualitative adjustments and expected loss.